 The only downside of a cloche is that your pepper plant will eventually outgrow it.
 However, a cloche is a good way to keep young plants warm if you transplant early, or if an unseasonably cold spell comes through.

-Use Row Covers for Taller Plants
+Use Row Covers To Protect Taller Pepper Plants From Cold

 What should you do if your pepper plants are too tall for cloches, but still need cold protection, perhaps towards the end of the season?
 In this case, use row covers to keep your plants warm.